 If you’re feeling athletic, you can make the hike up to Val Calnègia, which is located about 100 meters above Bavona.
 You can only access Val Calnègia on foot.
-But the scenery, a submerged creek, and the bizarre buildings are worth the trek to this isolated valley.
+The scenic trail leads to Alp Puntid before you reach the high plateau where the Fiume Calnegia River flows.
+The scenery, a submerged creek, and the bizarre buildings are worth the trek to this isolated valley.

 Switzerland’s Foroglio is a scenic spot in the Italian-speaking region of Ticino.
 It is well worth a visit, especially if you are staying in Locarno or Ascona during your holiday.

 Foroglio is located in the rocky, trough-shaped Bavona Valley.
 Waterfalls, stone houses, and granite walls abound in this valley.
-In spite of not being as popular as Verzasca Valley, Bavona Valley is equally beautiful.
+Despite not being as popular as Verzasca Valley, Bavona Valley is equally beautiful.
 There are even those who claim it is more beautiful.

 If you would like to discover the other amazing valleys of Ticino, you can check out our article 5 Best Amazing Valleys in Ticino, Switzerland.

 - Zurich To Foroglio: All You Need To Know